Code-Institute-Submissions/Frangelicomk-cookbook-project_SepResub/README.md

 ### Difficulties Encountered & Bugs
 + Known Bug: The user can add and remove from favorites on the recipe screen, while the user can see the recipes favorited on the favorites tab when pressing view more and un-favorite button on that page the app crashes.
-I dont know how to fix this yet.
+I dont know how to fix this yet. - This has now been fixed 17.05.2022 by adding an if statement to check which page the user is on.
 + Known Bug: While I have added two fields for passwords when someone registers I couldnt make the validations for these 2 fields. so if the user adds a password and then adds different password on repeat-password field user will still be registered with the first entry.
 Also there is no message appearing yet when the username is taken.
-The page will be just refreshed.
+The page will be just refreshed. - Flash messages now display as they should be and verifications works.
 + Some URLs for images dont show as it should be.
 The plan in the future is to let the users add images, subject to review by admins.
 + I found it difficult creating some of the def in python and then make them work on each page.
 It was difficult to add blocks of code using flask.
 I believe this will come with practice.